arg0s/arg0s.in/_posts/2014-05-14-running-efficient-meetings-at-your-startup.md

 Invite less people.
 Or at least as few people as you really need to.

-The honest truth about this is, if you've got people who sit through your meetings *without* offering any new perspective or ideas, their attendance was likely optional in the first place.
+The honest truth about this is, we invite too many people all the time.
+And we attend several meetings where don't add much value.
+If you've got people who sit through your meetings *without* offering any new perspective or ideas, their attendance was likely optional in the first place.

 > **If you've got people who sit through your meetings *without* offering any new perspective or ideas, their attendance was likely optional in the first place.**

-I don't doubt that they may have required the context and thought process behind the discussion, but that may have been better served by providing them a separate 10 minute summary instead of having them sit through an hour long meeting.
+I don't doubt that they may have required the context and thought process behind the discussion.
+But, that may have been better served by providing them a separate 10 minute summary instead of having them sit through an hour long meeting.
 And this is not about who is smart or who is not - everyone's got a role to play and a job to get done at the end of the day.

 ### Use the best tools

 ![images/slack.png](images/slack.png)

 In the context of meetings, it's important to also cover off collaboration tools.
-I've written earlier about [collaboration tools every startup should consider](http://arg0s.in/ten-collaboration-tools-every-tech-startup-should-consider.html)[^3], but I'll particularly call out some of the newer ones that are arrived since.
+I've written about [collaboration tools every startup should consider](http://arg0s.in/ten-collaboration-tools-every-tech-startup-should-consider.html)[^3], but I'll  call out some of the newer ones that are arrived since then.

 While you may be able to get by with with Skype or other similar general consumer chat apps, most startups I know are using either Campfire, Hipchat or Slack.
 In our case, we've made Slack the primary.
 I've literally gone through weeks without having had to have exchanged emails with my colleagues.